SausageFrog/dotfiles/README.md

 # SausageFrog dotfiles
-# Contain AwesomeWM, ZSH, NVIM config folders for the correct
+# Contain AwesomeWM, ZSH, NVIM config folders for the correct configuration.
-# configuration.
-# The AwesomeWM rice is based on 420 post on r/UnixPorn.
+# This AwesomeWM rice is based on 420 post on r/UnixPorn.
 # -----------------------------------------------------------